vitorio-p/unicurd/README.md

 ## Design Process

 The website is created to fulfil a module requirement from Ngee Ann Polytechnic programme.
-This project will showcase my proficiency in utilising HTML and Bootstrap.
+This project will showcase my proficiency in utilising HTML and Bootstrap

 I used Figma to create a mid-fi wireframe.
-The link is <a href="https://www.figma.com/file/kZQazxQ8afEZq8BfE676Ye/unicurd" target="_blank">here</a>.
+The link is <a href="https://www.figma.com/file/kZQazxQ8afEZq8BfE676Ye/unicurd" target="_blank">here</a>

 ## Features

-A non-functional navigation bar, a carousell to display beautiful visuals, and a non-functional call-to-action below.
+A non-functional navigation bar, a carousell to display beautiful visuals, and a non-functional call-to-action below

 ### Existing Features
 - Feature 1 - allows visitors to see pretty visuals with carousell function